 Behavioural Targeting

-It’s Easter Monday (for my US friends, that’s a public holiday in here in the UK).
+It’s Easter Monday (for my US friends, that’s a public holiday here in the UK).
 What did you do this Easter?
-I’ve been visiting family, and eating Easter eggs, in Shropshire and Wigan.
-I’ve been observing Roman ruins in Wroxeter (or ‘Viroconium’ as it was known when it was the fourth largest city in Roman Britain).
+I’ve been visiting family and eating Easter eggs in Shropshire and Wigan.
+I’ve been observing Roman ruins in Wroxeter (or ‘Viroconium’ as it was known when it was the fourth-largest city in Roman Britain).
 I watched the film, Walk The Line, at Shrewsbury’s new(ish) Old Market Hall cinema.
 A lovely weekend.

-So, if you were in the advertising business what adverts would you like to show to me now that I have shared this information with you?
-You know a little about my likes if not a lot about my dislikes.
-Based on what I’ve just told you, would you promote a new film (Walk The Line was released in February so I am not sure it says I am big on new releases) or a new chocolate bar (I did extend my Cadbury’s love affair) or would you promote something historical?
-I am not sure there’s a movie based on Roman chocolatiers, but if there is then let me know!
+So, if you were in the advertising business, what adverts would you like to show to me now that I have shared this information with you?
+You know a little about my likes, if not a lot about my dislikes.
+Based on what I’ve just told you, would you promote a new film (Walk The Line was released in February, so I am not sure if I am big on new releases) or a new chocolate bar (I did extend my Cadbury’s love affair), or would you promote something historical?
+I am not sure that there’s a movie based on Roman chocolatiers, but if there is, then let me know!

-I’ve pretty much spent the last few weeks working with customers on how to implement behavioural targeting concepts for their web sites and if those concepts are right for their advertisers based on the customer’s behaviour patterns on the site.
+I’ve pretty much spent the last few weeks working with customers on how to implement behavioural targeting concepts for their websites and if those concepts are right for their advertisers based on the customer’s behaviour patterns on the site.
 Behavioural targeting isn’t actually as scary as I suspect some people think it is.
-It just suggests, anonymously, that if you have performed an on-line search looking for a new car then you might be looking for a new car.
-Now, if you do this on a car web site then it’s pretty much given you’re in the market.
+It just suggests, anonymously, that if you have performed an online search looking for a new car, then you might be looking for a new car.
+Now, if you do this on a car website, then it’s pretty much given that you’re in the market.
 It’s not rocket science.
-Nobody knows who anybody is and I’m only working with technologies that do not share data between marketers.
-This way my behaviour on one site is not shared anywhere else.
-I’ve previously worked with technologies that tried to do this on a network level but it didn’t work then as the tech was too slow.
-DoubleClick moved away from network profiling in 2002 but, of course, technology has moved on and those working in that space should be able to be much more efficient.
+Nobody knows who anybody is, and I’m only working with technologies that do not share data between marketers.
+This way, my behaviour on one site is not shared anywhere else.
+I’ve previously worked with technologies that tried to do this on a network level, but it didn’t work then, as the tech was too slow.
+DoubleClick moved away from network profiling in 2002, but of course, technology has moved on, and those working in that space should be able to be much more efficient.

-Disclaimer: These are my view and not those of my employer.
+Disclaimer: These are my views and not those of my employer.
 You have done the whole full disclosure thing, haven’t you?

 New Doctor New Earth